 From The Bus Terminal (North):

 If you are arriving in Medellin from cities in the North or East, you would arrive at Terminal del Norte (Terminal North).
 A footbridge connects Terminal del Norte to the Caribe Metro Station.
-At the ground level of the terminal you would find stairs leading to the “Caribe Metro Station”.There are frequent metro trains to El Poblado, a one-way ticket would cost COP 2300.
+At the ground level of the terminal, you would find stairs leading to the “Caribe Metro Station”.There are frequent metro trains to El Poblado, a one-way ticket would cost COP 2300.
 Hop on the metro heading towards La Estrella.
-El Pobaldo would be 9th stop.
+El Poblado would be the 9th stop.

 Alternatively, UBER is reliable and cheaper than regular taxis in Medellin.
 It would cost between COP 7000-8500 from Terminal Norte to El Poblado.

 Busses from Bogota, Cartagena and Guatape arrives and departs from Terminal Norte.

 From The Bus Terminal (South):